VA-Explorer/va_explorer/README.md

 ### Deploying with a reverse proxy

-Set the following environment variables:
+Set the following environment variables to an appropriate place for the host such as `/etc/env` or preferred location.
-TODO: to /etc/env?

 ```
 export EMAIL_URL=smtp://localhost:25 <or> consolemail://